 Residential Treatment Centers (RTCs)

-Embark Behavioral Health's Residential Treatment Centers (RTCs) provide a healing, safe environment to help teenagers, young adults and their families address and overcome the mental health or substance abuse issues that are impacting their everyday life.
+Embark Behavioral Health's Residential Treatment Centers (RTCs) provide a healing, safe environment to help teenagers, young adults and their families address and overcome the mental health issues that are impacting their everyday life.

 What Is a Residential Treatment Center?